It must have appeared wondrous.

 The exact hour of the North Carolina’s launching has not yet been announced but the electric cameras will go on the air at 3:30 o’clock in ample time for the smash of a champagne bottle against the warship’s prow by Miss Isabel Hoey, daughter of North Carolina’s Governor Clyde R. Hoey.

 A new play by a new playwright will be presented on Station W2XBS Thursday night at 9 o’clock.
 The play, “Jack Rabbit Flats,” is by Alladine Belle, a native of Utah and holder of a Guggenheim Fellowship.
-The comedy, which has been adapted for television by Donald Davis of the NBC staff, will be Miss Bell’s first produced work.

 In the cast for the production will be Barbara Robbins, Dorothy Mathews.
 Kendall Clark, seen recently in “The Fifth Column” on Broadway, Ethel Remey, who is remembered by local stock-goers, Thomas Speidel, Edwin Michaels, Robert Allen, Jabez Gray and Harry M. Cooke.
 (Sunday News)